-This Infrastructure Delivery Plan considers the requirements to support 2,688 new homes in Purbeck between 2018 and 2034.
+This Infrastructure Delivery Plan considers the requirements to support 2,880 new homes in Purbeck area between 2018 and 2034.

-Neighbourhood plans are expected to deliver around 400 homes - 105 in Bere Regis and 300 in Wareham.
-The Council is looking to allocate:
+Neighbourhood plans are expected to deliver around 312 homes on allocated sites - 105 in Bere Regis and 207 in Wareham.
+The council is looking to allocate: